LMaha/EcommerceTesting/README.md

 * Selenium 4.16
 * Aventstack extentreports 3.1.5(parent-child report can be created using this version only)
 ###### what's coming up next
 * how to install/download.
+* Jenkins declarative pipline using Groovy.
-* Integrations with Dockers
+* Integrations with Dockers.